Tom Curran is Exit’s Ireland director based in Wicklow, south of Dublin. Tom joined Exit in 2010.

 Tom Curran’s partner Marie Fleming’s incredible life story is published as An Act of Love, available at the Exit Book Store.

-In 2020, Marie and Tom’s story was made into a stage play.
-Its planned Irish national tour was very sadly disrupted by Covid 19.
+In 2020, Marie and Tom’s story was made into a stage play and toured Ireland in 2022.

 Listen to Tom in conversation on the Exit Podcast (recorded Oct 2020).